Supervised In-Context Fine-Tuning for Generative Sequence Labeling: Experimental Setup

 \subsection{Models}

-We employ five open-weight LLMs in our experiments: Gemma-7B \citep{team2024gemma}, Llama2-7B \citep{touvron2023llama}, Llama3-8B, Llama3.1-8B \citep{dubey2024llama}, and Mistral-7B \citep{jiang2023mistral}.
-Models were picked based on the popularity on the \textit{Hugging Face Hub} (see \Cref{tab:sift_models} in \Cref{subsec:implementation_details}).
-Decoders are used in conjunction with their pre-trained CLM head for experiments within the framework.
-For experiments involving CM removal, we use a token classification head, with the CM removed from all decoder blocks.
-See \Cref{subsec:cm_removal} for details.
+We experiment with five open-weight LLMs in our experiments: Gemma-7B \citep{team2024gemma}, Llama2-7B \citep{touvron2023llama}, Llama3-8B, Llama3.1-8B \citep{dubey2024llama}, and Mistral-7B \citep{jiang2023mistral}.
+Models were selected based on the popularity on the \textit{Hugging Face Hub} (see \Cref{tab:sift_models} in \Cref{subsec:implementation_details}).
+By default, we use these decoder transformers with their pre-trained (C)LM-ing head.
+For baseline experiments involving CM removal (and we remove future token masking from all decoder layers), we place a token classification head on top of the model's transformer body (see \Cref{subsec:cm_removal} for details).
+For LLM2Vec, we use pre-trained adapters released by the authors and follow their recommended procedure of fine-tuning only the classification head for sequence labeling tasks \citep{behnamghaderllm2vec}.
+See \Cref{subsec:llm2vec} for details.